David J. Cartwright

-If you put all your fingers and toes together you would still not be able to add up to how many years ago David arrived in Southern Africa.
+If you put all your fingers and toes together you would still not be able to add up to how many years ago David arrived in Southern Africa from the UK.
 Initially he trained and worked as a commercial pilot in the Eastern Cape before moving north to Namibia.
 Here he was lucky enough to meet his future wife & business partner, Charlotte.
 After a couple of years working in aviation and safari management they headed off to Botswana where they ran and built lodges together for four years.

 The conclusion of their time in Botswana was marked by their marriage at Camp Okavango, after which they decided to return to Namibia and set up home in Windhoek.
 They purchased shares in what was then “Africa Tourist Info” and just under two years later bought the remaining holding of the company, and ATI Holidays as we know it was born.